wishonia/wishonia/public/wishingWells/cure-cancer.md

 ### Main Obstacles and Solutions

-Critical challenges include cancer's genetic diversity, potential for resistance, and high costs of innovative therapies.
+Critical challenges include cancer's genetic diversity, potential for resistance, and high costs of therapies.
 Collaborative global efforts, public-private partnerships, and technological innovations are potential mitigating strategies.

 ## Costs and Resource Requirements